 Property Description

-spark.dynamicAllocation.executorIdleTimecut The length of time executor must be idle before it is removed.
+spark.dynamicAllocation.executorIdleTimeout The length of time executor must be idle before it is removed.

 Default: 60 s.

 spark.dynamicAllocation.enabled Whether dynamic allocation is enabled.

 Default: true.

 spark.dynamicAllocation.initialExecutors The initial number of executors for a Spark application when dynamic allocation is enabled.
+If spark.executor.instances (or its equivalent command-line argument,num-executors) is set to a higher number, that number is used instead.

 Default: 1.

 spark.dynamicAllocation.minExecutors The lower bound for the number of executors.

 Default: 0.

 spark.dynamicAllocation.maxExecutors The upper bound for the number of executors.

 Default: Integer.MAX_VALUE.

 spark.dynamicAllocation.schedulerBacklogTimeout The length of time pending tasks must be backlogged before new executors are requested.

 Default: 1 s.